wp-plugins/my-content-management/readme.txt

 * Added {slug} template tag.
 * Added filter to target custom field sets to specific posts or sets of posts.
+* Support any custom post type in search form
+* Support any custom post type in custom post list widget
+* Add custom template in widgets (required for non-MCM custom post types)

 = 1.4.8 =